rebecca1230/Data-Analysis/Class 6/Class 6-1/README.md

 ```
 sum(x[x %% 3 == 0 | x %% 5 == 0])
 ```
-+ We get the same result as using the for loop.
++ Sum up all values, we get the same result as using the for loop.

 ## Types of Data
 1. Binary (zero OR 1)